nathanday/Intonation/README.md

 ## Motivation

-The notes we use in music represent harmonic ratios, the interval we call the fifth represents the ratio 3:2, which means even time one string vibrates twice the other string vibrates three times.
+The notes we use in music represent harmonic ratios, the interval we call the fifth represents the ratio 3:2, which means every time one string vibrates twice the other string vibrates three times.
 The problem with using pure ratios, just intonation, like this is they have to be relative to one key, this creates a problem for fixed tuning instruments like the piano as you would need a